The heart-specific proteome

 to contraction are myosin and actin filaments, forming a striated pattern that can be observed in electron microscopy.
 Another protein

-family related to muscular contraction is the troponin family, regulating the binding of myosin to actin via conformation differences
+family related to muscular contraction is the troponin family, regulating the binding of myosin to actin via conformational changes

 dependent on the calcium ion concentration in the cells.
 Examples of members of the myosin, actin and troponin families solely expressed in